 The first up is a dessert.
 Trdelnik is a kind of grilled rolled dough that is topped with sugar and walnut coating.
-You can go for the original trdelnik without any ice-cream, but I love my ices, and I think it makes a perfect cone.
+You can go for the original trdelnik without any ice-cream, but I love my ices, and I think it makes a sinfully indulgent cone.
 Indeed, ice-cream and trdelnik is a perfect match.
 You can find this anywhere in Old Town Square, but not in the neighbourhood area that I stayed in (Vinohrady), so I suppose it is a tourist trap, but it is so delicious I don’t mind forking out the money for it.
 After all, I am a tourist.

 Riegrovy Sady Beer Garden